New Zealand fairy tern: Threats

-With a total population at the time of fewer than fifty individuals including just ten breeding pairs, the IUCN rated this species as "Critically Endangered".
-A New Zealand government source considers that this bird is "probably New Zealand's most endangered indigenous breeding bird."
-It nests on sand and shell banks just above high tide mark and nesting is highly vulnerable to human development introduced predators, domestic animals, storms, very high tides and disturbance by humans on foot and in vehicles on the beach.
+The New Zealand fairy tern has been classified as "Nationally Critical" by the national Department of Conservation (DOC), meaning it is the most severely threatened and facing imminent risk of extinction.
+The DOC considers that this bird is "probably New Zealand's most endangered indigenous breeding bird."
+It nests on sand and shell banks just above high tide mark and nesting is highly vulnerable to human development, introduced predators, domestic animals, storms, very high tides and disturbance by humans on foot and in vehicles on the beach.
 The New Zealand Fairy Tern's habitat is now limited to the lower Northland Peninsula.